-As much as I hate the cold and dark, I also love the exhilarating thrill of running through the woods at night.
+Confession: trail running at night is one of my most favorite things to do.
+I love the exhilarating thrill of running through the woods after dark.
 My mind constantly bounces back and forth between the primal feeling of running through seeming nothingness, and an utter fear that the Blair Witch herself is going to step out from behind a tree.
-Both of these feelings combined typically result in an awesome (and speedy) run, and last night was no exception.
+Both of these feelings combined typically result in an awesome run.

-Sure, you are less likely (or not likely at all, depending on the trail) to encounter automobile traffic on a trail run.
+Wear bright, reflective clothing so that you can be seen.
+Sure, you are far less likely to encounter automobile traffic on a trail run.
 But you should still make yourself visible to others, such as cyclists, runners, or walkers.
-Plus, I’m sure they will appreciate the fact that you make your human presence known, as everyone knows it is highly unlikely that a glowing being barreling down the trail is a bear dressed in a reflective vest.
+Further, they will appreciate the fact that you make your human presence known.
+Last time I checked, bears don’t wear reflective vests.

 “The good news is that tonight is a new moon, so if our headlamps die, we won’t be able to see anything!” – Geoff 11/5/13

-Wear headlamps, and bring a backup (I absolutely recommend Knuckle Lights, these things are amazing.)
+Wear headlamps, and bring a backup (or extra batteries) in case something happens to your main light source.
 This might seem like an obvious suggestion, but lets dig a little deeper.
 When running at night on paved roads, you typically have the assistance of overhead street lights.
-Further, unless you are running at 3:00 am, chances are the houses or buildings you pass will be lit up enough to act as beacons; a way to tell where you are, where you’ve been, and where you are headed.
+Houses or buildings you pass will be lit up enough to act as beacons; a way to tell where you are, where you’ve been, and where you are headed.

 Now on the other hand, the woods at night are painfully dark.
-If you are lucky, the moon may shine a little light through the trees, but that hardly changes the fact that every single tree looks exactly like the one before.
-Further, during the fall when all of the shrubs and trees are bare and everything is covered in leaves, it’s often hard to tell if you are even actually on the trail at all.
+If you are lucky, the moon may shine a little light through the trees.
+But that hardly changes the fact that every single tree looks exactly like the one before.
+During the fall when all of the shrubs and trees are bare and everything is covered in leaves, it’s often hard to tell if you are even actually on the trail at all.

 Which leads me to my next topic: